Organization for Revolutionary Self-Defense: Arrests

-In the 1'th November of 2019, 13 homes have been reportedly raided and 15 people questioned by the counter-terrorism Department of Greek Police.
+In the 1'th November 2019, 13 homes have been reportedly raided and 15 people questioned by the counter-terrorism Department of Greek Police.
 Two men in their 40s were arrested on charges of terrorist acts, possession of explosives, violation of weapons law and tampering with official documents.
 A 39-years old woman was also arrested for violation related to arms law.
 Police were seeking for a suspect 46-year-old man.

 According to a statement by police, the arrested appear to be involved in the break-in of a store that sold entertainment and technology games in Holargos suburb of Athens on October 21.
 The 41-year-old man was arrested in 2010 for membership in the terrorist group “Revolutionary Struggle” (Epanastatikos Agonas).
 He served a jail sentence and was released in February 2018 on remand for the rest of his sentence.

 In the raided homes police found and confiscated among other 5 Kalashnikov rifles, 4 hand grenades with CS gas fillers, 17 detonators (9 of them remote-controlled) and various explosives including gelatin-dynamite, also possible TNT.
 A ballistics examination of the weapons showed that one Kalashnikov had been used in an attack for which the “Revolutionary Self-Defense” had assumed responsibility.
 The authorities confirmed that the group did not plan new attacks and were staying in hiding.

-Days later the two suspects aged of 41 and 45 were charged with five attacks related to the militant group.
+Days later the two suspects aged 41 and 45 were charged with five attacks related to the militant group.
 The suspects under the Greek law they can be detained for up to 18 months pending trial.

-In August of 2021 a 46 your old male was arrested in Thessaloniki as a suspected member of Revolutionary Self-Defence after an armed robbery at an Alpha Bank branch.
+In August 2021 a 46 your old male was arrested in Thessaloniki as a suspected member of Revolutionary Self-Defence after an armed robbery at an Alpha Bank branch.
 The arrested man, who was reported to be armed with a Kalashnikov rifle, had a warrant against him for his participation in the hold up of a Holargos OPAP gaming store in 2019.
 The suspect was handed over to counter-terrorism police before being transported to Athens.